RealYash27/PhishGuard/README.md

 ## 🧠 How It Works (High Level)

-PhishGuard evaluates the current URL using signals like:
+PhishSpectre evaluates the current URL using signals like:

 - suspicious domain patterns (many subdomains, too long, high-entropy)
 - punycode / homoglyph indicators (`xn--`)